-You may buy less of Legos due to the price, but no matter what, you are going to run into some issues using alternatives with Lego bricks.
+You may buy less of Legos due to the price, but no matter what, you are going to run into some issues using alternatives to Lego bricks.

 It may seem like an easy question to answer.
 Saving money always looks good, but remember that you get what you pay for.

-Therefore, the quality of not only the bricks, but also of your builds will suffer.
-If you want a build to last a while, you may want to spend the extra cash for Legos.
+Therefore, the quality of not only the bricks but also of your builds will suffer.
+If you want a build to last a while, you may want to spend the extra cash on Legos.

 With that said, there are a few alternatives that may be of interest.

-This might be your best option at getting decent quality blocks to use with your Lego blocks.
+Kre-O might be your best option for getting decent-quality blocks to use with your Lego blocks.
 They are often praised for their good quality bricks.
 They are owned by Hasbro which is one of the empires in the toy manufacturing world.

 They offer builds for IPs such as Transformers and G.I.
-Joe.
-Both are Hasbro brands.
-If you have a favorite toy brand by Hasbro, expect to see that brand represented in a Kre-O set or two.
+Joe which are Hasbro franchises.
+If you have a favorite toy franchise by Hasbro, expect to see that brand represented in a Kre-O set or two.
 They do not offer as many original builds though.